 DISABILITY ROYAL COMMISSION

 On 4th April, 2019, a Royal Commission was announced, inquiring into Abuse, Neglect, Violence and Exploitation of People with Disability (‘The Disability Royal Commission’).
+For an explanation of these topics being addressed in the Disability Royal Commission, please access our Topics page.

 A Royal Commission is the highest form of inquiry.
 The Disability Royal Commission aims to gather information and make recommendations on a broad range of matters that affect people living with disability.